fccview/cronmaster/README.md

 ## API

-`cr*nmaster` includes a REST API for programmatic access to your checklists and notes.
+`cr*nmaster` includes a REST API for programmatic access to your cron jobs and system information.
 This is perfect for integrations.

 📖 **For the complete API documentation, see [howto/API.md](howto/API.md)**